Small amplitude solitary waves in the Dirac-Maxwell system: Proof of existence of solitary waves in Dirac--Maxwell system

 where we took into account that $\varPhi_1(y,\epsilon)$, $\varPhi_2(y,\epsilon)$ obtained from Proposition~\ref{prop-sw-dm} are even in $\epsilon$.
 Comparing to \eqref{ansatz-2}, we conclude that this branch is related to the $\epsilon$-positive branch $\phi(x,\omega)$ by

-so that $\tilde A\sp 0(x)=A\sp 0(-x)$, $\tilde{\mathbf{A}}(x)=-\mathbf{A}(-x)$.
-That is, these two branches have the same magnetic field but opposite electric field (see \cite[\S2.3 and \S5.4]{MR0187641}). \end{remark} \begin{remark} We briefly consider the symmetry properties of the solitary wave solutions: in \cite[Section 5]{MR1364144} Lisi gives an ansatz for the solitary waves, using cylindrical coordinates $(\rho,z,\theta)$, from which symmetry properties can be deduced.
-For our situation the relevant ansatz for the Dirac wave function is
+so that $\tilde A\sp 0(x,\omega)=A\sp 0(-x,\omega)$, \ $\tilde{\mathbf{A}}(x,\omega)=-\mathbf{A}(-x,\omega)$.
+Consequently, these two branches have the same magnetic field but opposite electric field (see \cite[\S2.3 and \S5.4]{MR0187641}). \end{remark} \begin{remark} We briefly consider the symmetry properties of the solitary wave solutions: in \cite[\S 2]{wakano-1966}, Wakano gives the Ansatz for the solitary waves in the cylindrical coordinates $(\rho,z=r\cos\theta,\upphi)$, from which symmetry properties can be deduced.
+For our situation the relevant Ansatz for the Dirac wave function is

-It seems likely that the solutions constructed via Proposition~\ref{prop-sw-dm} have this symmetry and that this fact could be proved via an application of the implicit function theorem within the symmetry class of \eqref{cyl}. \end{remark}
+An alternative approach to the existence theorem would be to set the problem up and then apply the implicit function theorem entirely within this symmetry class.
+The uniqueness assertion of the implicit function theorem would then imply that the solutions so constructed agree with those obtained above from Proposition~\ref{prop-sw-dm}. \end{remark} \begin{remark} The solution obtained is actually a convergent power series in \(\epsilon\) since all mappings involved are analytic and so the analytic implicit function theorem holds. \end{remark} \begin{lemma} There is $C<\infty$ such that